rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  the sun is starting to set.
 *  That level of detail.
 *  And usually when you do any one of these things,
-*  the next thing that you remember
-*  is that you're waking up in the morning
+*  the next thing that you remember is that you're waking up
-*  because you were able to short circuit.
+*  in the morning because you were able to short circuit.
 *  That would be the best advice.
 *  Terrific.
 *  And I must say, the other night,
 *  I woke up in the middle of the night
-*  and was having a little bit of trouble falling back asleep,
+*  and was having a little bit of trouble falling back asleep
-*  and I used this mental walk approach,
+*  and I used this mental walk approach
-*  and it worked very, very well, so thank you.
+*  and it worked very, very well.
+*  So thank you.
 *  The next question is, what is the best position to sleep in?
 *  Best body position.
 *  Best body position is probably the absence of the worst.